István Ujhelyi

 Dr. István Ujhelyi (born 28 February 1975) is a Hungarian politician from the Hungarian Socialist Party, who was MP in the National Assembly of Hungary between 2002 and 2014.
+He served as a Member of the European Parliament (MEP) from 2014 to 2024.

 Life

 Ujhelyi finished Tóth Árpád Grammar School in Debrecen in 1993.
 He graduated from the Faculty of Law and Political Sciences of the University of Szeged in 2002.
-He went on a political study tour to London as a scholarship-holder of the Council of Europe and to Washington, D.C. on an American scholarship.
+He went on a political study tour to London as a scholarship-holder of the Council of Europe and to Washington, D.C., on an American scholarship.
 He was delegated by the youth organizations to the board of trustees of the Hungarian Television Public Foundation and later of the Hungarian Radio Public Foundation.
 Also in 1999, he was elected a member of the governing body of the Hungarian UN Society.

 Political career

 Ujhelyi joined the Hungarian Socialist Party (MSZP) in 1993.
 He was national vice-president of the Left-wing Youth Association from 1995; when the Association changed its name to Young Left-wing in 1999, he remained national vice-president, and has been national president since 2002.
 He was confirmed in his presidency in February 2004.
 He was elected president of the local branch of the party, and served as vice-president of its Csongrád County organization from 1998 to 2000.
 He has been president of the Youth Section of the Socialist Party since 1996, as well as a member of the National Board and, since November 2002, of the national presidium of the party.
 In 2003 he was elected again to the Socialist Party's most important body, the national presidium.
 He was elected a representative of the Szeged City Assembly in both the 1994 and 1998 local elections.
 From 16 October 2004 he was national vice-president and the youngest member of the presidium.